thialfi17/flowtile/README.md

 More advanced configuration is described below in [Advanced Configuration](#Advanced-Configuration).

+Defaults should be set for you for every option in `user_settings.lua`, but this may end up out of date and setting options that no longer exist or not setting options that do exist.

 There is currently no list of options or good way to get the options that are supported without manually checking what is used in the code.
 Most options are only used in `layouts.lua` but some options are used in `layout.lua` or `sublayouts.lua`.
-Defaults should be set for every option in `user_settings.lua`, but this may end up out of date and setting options that no longer exist or not setting options that do exist.

 |Option|Type|Description|Where it is used|
 |---|---|---|---|